smartdevicelink/sdl_hmi/README.md

 External python server is required for :
  - simulating Low voltage signals
- - transferring video data from sdl_core to HMI in browser
+ - transferring audio/video data from sdl_core to HMI in browser
- - Simulating Policy table update using in-vehicle modem
+ - simulating Policy table update using in-vehicle modem

 If deploy_server.sh will not be started this functionality won't work.